 Monsoon clouds reach Delhi, onset to be declared Thursday: IMD

+The Met department also predicted heavy rainfall at isolated places in the national capital on Thursday.
+Normally, the wind system reaches Delhi on June 27.

-According to weather experts, the arrival of the monsoon in Delhi earlier than usual can be attributed to a cyclonic circulation, which moved towards southwest Uttar Pradesh on June 19 and June 20, helping the monsoon advance further.
-With rains expected over the next three days, the mercury is likely to hover around 36 degrees Celsius.
+According to weather experts, the earlier than usual arrival of the monsoon in Delhi can be attributed to a cyclonic circulation which moved towards southwest Uttar Pradesh on June 19 and June 20, helping monsoon advance further.
+With rains expected over the next three days, the mercury is likely to hover around 36 degrees Celsius in the city.

 - READ MORE ON: